michaelliao/aes-encrypt/README.md

 ## Notes

+- THERE IS NO WARRANTY FOR THE PROGRAM, TO THE EXTENT PERMITTED BY APPLICABLE LAW. ([GPLv3](https://github.com/michaelliao/aes-encrypt/blob/master/LICENSE))

 - Don't use weak password.

 - The password and the original message are entered via the keyboard and are never stored.